trilinos/Trilinos/packages/kokkos-kernels/docs/source/API/sparse/par_ilut.rst

 max_iters is hit or the improvement in the residual from iter to iter drops below a certain threshold.

+The handle also offers an optional ``reuse_numeric_pattern`` mode.
+When enabled, and when repeated ``par_ilut_numeric`` calls are made on matrices with the same sparsity structure, the implementation may reuse the previously computed sparsity pattern of the factors ``L`` and ``U`` and perform only fixed-pattern numeric updates on later calls.
+This can reduce setup cost for repeated factorizations, but it changes the behavior relative to a fresh adaptive ``par_ilut_numeric`` call because the adaptive candidate-generation and filtering stages are skipped after the initial pattern has been established.
+This mode is disabled by default.

 This algorithm is described in the paper:
 PARILUT - A New Parallel Threshold ILU Factorization - Anzt, Chow, Dongarra